COVESA/vehicle_signal_interface/README.md

 # VEHICLE SIGNAL INTERFACE
 This repository will contain the library required to distribute vehicle signals between components inside the IVI.

+At this time, only a stub of the API is available to solicit feedback, but once the core has arrived it will also belong to this repository.